stevezheng23/xlnet_extension_tf/README.md

 # XLNet Extension
 XLNet is a generalized autoregressive pretraining method proposed by CMU & Google Brain, which outperforms BERT on 20 NLP tasks ranging from question answering, natural language inference, sentiment analysis, and document ranking.
-XLNet is inspired by pros and cons of auto-regressive and auto-encoding methods to overcome limitation of both sides, which uses a permutation language modeling objective to learn bidirectional context and integrates ideas from Transformer-XL into model architecture.
+XLNet is inspired by the pros and cons of auto-regressive and auto-encoding methods to overcome limitation of both sides, which uses a permutation language modeling objective to learn bidirectional context and integrates ideas from Transformer-XL into model architecture.
 This project is aiming to provide extensions built on top of current XLNet and bring power of XLNet to other NLP tasks like NER and NLU.
 <p align="center"><img src="/docs/xlnet.tasks.png" width=800></p>
 <p align="center"><i>Figure 1: Illustrations of fine-tuning XLNet on different tasks</i></p>